 There are state and federal laws that apply to kidnapping, which may have different elements that a prosecutor will need to prove beyond a reasonable doubt.
 Whether you're convicted of this charge will ultimately rest in a jury of your peers.
 If you've been charged with kidnapping, it's in your best interest to get in touch with a local criminal defense attorney who can help you make your case with the strongest evidence available.
-You can speak with one near you and even obtain a free consultation regarding your case.

-Second pass | There are state and federal laws that apply to kidnapping, which may have different elements that a prosecutor will need to prove beyond a reasonable doubt.
-Whether you're convicted of this charge will ultimately rest in a jury of your peers.
-If you've been charged with kidnapping, it's in your best interest to get in touch with a local criminal defense attorney who can help you make your case with the strongest evidence available.
 You can speak with one near you and even obtain a free evaluation of your case.